Sveriges Television: History

 In 2001 a new logo and new programme schedules, among other things, were introduced.
 This made SVT1 the broader mainstream channel with higher ratings and SVT2 the narrower channel.
 The main news bulletins at 19.30 and 21.00 switched channels, with Aktuellt now shown on SVT2 and Rapport on SVT1.
+The new logo was a combination of a star and a flower made by English & Pockett.
+The symbol combined elements of the two channels: the star represented SVT1, while the petals around it represented SVT2.

 The regional channels were closed at the beginning of 2002 and replaced by SVT Extra.
 In December 2002, a new channel known as Barnkanalen began showing children's programmes during the day.
-On 24 February 2003 SVT24 and SVT Extra were renamed 24, a theme channel for news and sports.
+On 24 February 2003, SVT24 and SVT Extra were renamed 24, a theme channel for news and sports.
 Also in 2003, all the SVT channels dropped their encryption in the DTT network.

 On 25 June 2003, SVT broadcast its first programme with 5.1 sound on DTT.
 The first 5.1 show was Allsång på Skansen.
 In November 2004, SVT added two audio streams that read out the translation subtitles on SVT1 and SVT2.
 The knowledge-oriented channel Kunskapskanalen started broadcasting in September 2004.

-The switch-off of analogue transmitters started in 2005 on Gotland.
+The switch-off of analogue transmitters started in 2005 in Gotland.
 By 2007 all analogue transmissions from SVT had ceased.

-SVT started VODcasting a number of programmes in February 2006.
+SVT started VODcasting several programmes in February 2006.
 Altogether three broadcasters competed to be the first one to VODcast in Sweden.
 In the end, all three started in the same week.

 SVT made its first broadcasts in high-definition television during the 2006 FIFA World Cup on a channel operated in co-operation with TV4 AB.
 Regular high-definition broadcasting started on the SVT HD channel on 22 October 2006.
-The first programme was the film Lost in Translation, followed the next day by a 50th anniversary tribute to television in Sweden, which was the first live entertainment programme to be broadcast in high definition in Sweden.
+The first programme was the film Lost in Translation, followed the next day by a 50th-anniversary tribute to television in Sweden, which was the first live entertainment programme to be broadcast in high definition in Sweden.
 On 25 August 2008, new logos and channel identities were introduced on the network with Barnkanalen renamed SVTB and 24 returning to its former name of SVT24, while SVT1 began carrying Regionala Nyheter (regional news bulletins) for the first time.

-SVT was the host broadcaster for the 1975, 1985, 1992, 2000, 2013, and 2016 Eurovision Song Contests.
+SVT was the host broadcaster for the 1975, 1985, 1992, 2000, 2013, 2016 and 2024 Eurovision Song Contests.

-In 2018, the Riksdag voted to replace the traditional TV licensing system with a new public-service fee based on personal income tax.
+In 2018, the Riksdag voted to replace the traditional TV licensing system with a new public service fee based on personal income tax.